kan01234/design-patterns/builder-pattern/README.md

 # builder-pattern
-Project of eample of builder pattern implement by Java.
+Project of example of builder pattern implement by Java.

 ## What is builder pattern
 - used to create complex object